holipah23/rens_app/README.md

-# Klinik App
+# Ren's App

-This is a mobile application for managing a clinic built with Flutter.
-The application is designed to make it easier for clinic staff to manage patient appointments, medical records, and billing.
+This is a mobile application for managing a online store built with Flutter.
+The application is designed to make it easier for online store admin to manage users and product

 ## Installation